Gerhard Katz – Lost childhood

 Pogrom Night in Pirmasens

 Johannette, Wilhelm, Fritz, Herbert, Rosa and Gerhard had since April 1937 the same address in Pirmasens.
 In the same year son Ludwig, who had stayed in Rodalben, and his wife emigrated to Philadelphia / Pennsylvania, USA where they were the only ones of the family surviving the Nazi period.

-It is unclear where the son Emil was staying.
 In Pirmasens the family went through the horror of the Pogrom Night.
 Fritz Katz was arrested and taken to Dachau Concentration Camp on 12th of November 1938.
 There he was arrested until the 10th of February 1939 – which was of unusual duration.
 Because of his being of age Wilhelm Katz was being spared from imprisonment.
 Herbert was lucky enough to be on tour the time he was being searched for.
 In the lists of the concentration camps his name is missing after all.